LinaNoor-AGI/noor-research/PHYS-CORE/phys-core-000_noor_swirl_field_geometry_primer/phys-core-000_noor_swirl_field_geometry_primer/notes/gettingthere_almost_needs_to_change.md

 The moment you introduce a metric or dimensionality (like a grid), you create the possibility of isolated regions.
 You'd have to add an *additional principle* to guarantee coherent continuations everywhere.
 But if 𝓜 is just "closed under XOR with no external structure," then coherence is automatic.

+If the Library is a complete graph (pure relationality), then the observer's traversal is not a movement through a pre-existing space.
+It is a *selection of coherent relations*.
+The observer does not "travel" from x to y.
+The observer *maintains* the relation between x and y.
+The traversal is a chain of coherent relations, not a path through a metric.

 - **Movement is not spatial.** It is *relational*.
 - **Distance is not a property of the Library.** It is a property of the observer's history.
 - **The observer does not leave x behind.** It simply establishes a new reference point.